Knowledge Hub

 Rent reviews and backdated rents

-Whilst most commercial leases expressly state rent review dates, these are often a starting point from the reviewed rent can commence.
-Most leases are prepared on the basis that allow the parties to commence the rent review in an agreed period to the review date and state that if they have not agreed the reviewed rent by the set review date, the same rent will continue to be payable.
-The leases generally then state that review can then be undertaken at any point in the future and, once the review has taken place, the landlord will be entitled to backdate the increased rent to the review date and charge interest.
+Whilst most commercial leases expressly state rent review dates, these are often a starting point from when the reviewed rent can commence.
+Most leases are prepared on the basis that allow the parties to commence the rent review in an agreed period to the review date and state that if they have not agreed to the reviewed rent by the set review date, the same rent will continue to be payable.
+The leases generally state that review can then be undertaken at any point in the future and, once the review has taken place, the landlord will be entitled to backdate the increased rent to the review date and charge interest.

-Tips for a rent review
+How to prepare for a rent review

-The main tip would be not to simply accept what the other party has put forward without considering whether it is acceptable and in accordance with the terms of the lease.
+For both: The main tip would be not to simply accept what the other party has put forward without considering whether it is acceptable and in accordance with the terms of the lease.
 Ask for a methodology as to how the figures in the review were achieved.
 If in doubt, take advice from one of our commercial lease solicitors.

 What if you can’t agree

-Most rent review clauses will allow the parties a certain period of time to agree the reviewed rent but will then allow either party to refer the matter to a third-party expert or arbitrator to determine if no agreement can be made.
-The parties should initially try to agree which third party to appoint, but it should also include provisions allowing the President of the Royal Institute of Chartered Surveyors (RICS) to make an appointment in the absence of agreement.
+Most rent review clauses will allow the parties a certain period of time to agree on the reviewed rent but will then allow either party to refer the matter to a third-party expert or arbitrator to determine if no agreement can be made.
+The parties should initially try to agree on which third party to appoint, but it should also include provisions allowing the President of the Royal Institute of Chartered Surveyors (RICS) to make an appointment in the absence of agreement.

 The lease should state what level of expertise the third-party must have and who will be responsible for their fees.
 The third party will then determine the revised rent in accordance with the provisions of the lease and the finding will be binding on both parties.